Mortlake (NSW)

 Mortlake has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are likely to impact the area significantly, with key projects including Sydney Metro West, Public Transport Capacity: Parramatta Road and Victoria Road Corridors, Sydney Metro West - Trains, Systems, Maintenance and Operations, and Corsa Mortlake.
-The following details those likely to be most relevant.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include Sydney Metro West, Public Transport Capacity improvements along Parramatta Road and Victoria Road corridors, Sydney Metro West's Trains, Systems, Maintenance and Operations project, and Corsa Mortlake.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.